LSSTDESC/tables_io/docs/devstyle.md

 ## Expectations

-Generally, the code should follow the guidelines given in the [LSTT DM Developer Guide](https://developer.lsst.io/index.html).
+Generally, the code should follow the guidelines given in the [LSST DM Developer Guide](https://developer.lsst.io/index.html).
 This section lays out some project-specific guidelines.

 ### Naming conventions